 NOTE: Remember to recap the syringe or container promptly after use.

-TIP: Due to the high viscosity and abrasiveness of the silver filler, you may preheat part A and part B to increase the flow and improve air release.
+TIP: Due to the high viscosity and abrasiveness of the silver filler, you may preheat part A and part B to increase the flow and improve air release, but doing so will also reduce the working time by about half for each 10 °C increments.

 To heat cure the 8331 epoxy: